Indrajiths4/Indrajiths4/README.md

 - 💯 Looking to collaborate on exciting open-source projects.
 - 🗨️ Ask me about web development, data structures, and problem-solving.
 - 📩 How to reach me: [indrajithmundackal@gmail.com](mailto:indrajithmundackal@gmail.com)
-- 🖍️ Check out my [Blog](https://your-blog-link.com) for more insights.

 ## 🛠️ Technologies & Tools